jahaltom/COVID-19-Quantification/README.md

 * Bam-Fastq_Quant.py: Takes in bam/fastq files and will quantify the expression on Human and SARS-COV-2 transcriptome as well as EB transcripts.
 Outputs TPM and counts at gene and transcript level.
 Gene level summed up across transcripts.

-Specify FileType and Layout in config.yaml.
+  * Specify FileType and Layout in config.yaml.
+  * ids.txt must contain directory names for individual sample fastq(s).
+Below would be (Sample1,Sample2) <-one per line in ids.txt.

-Bam/Fastq files should be in this structre:
+  * Bam/Fastq files should be in this structre:
 ```
 out/Sample1/Sample1.fastq
 out/Sample2/Sample2.fastq
 ```

 * SingleStudy_Filter.py: This takes output from Bam-Fastq_Quant(results_TPM_gene.tsv and results_Count_gene.tsv) and filters it by removing EB genes where the median TPM < 1.